GoobyFRS/bluebotpc-web/index.md

 - Printer Setup and Support
 - Custom PC Builds and Upgrades
 - Nikon Camera Services
-- Educational Services
 - Much More!

-Accepting Desktop & Laptop Repairs by mail to support normal folks nationwide repair their technology!
+Offering Desktop & Laptop repair services nationwide by USPS Mail!

 ![ManagedWordPressBanner](/assets/img/managed_wordpress.png)

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)

 Let our Team of Cloud Professionals manage the security and availability of your very own VPS with an optimized OpenLiteSpeed or LiteSpeed Enterprise software stack!
-Paired with NVMe Storage and a WordPress-first CDN, we can decrease website load times by as much as 45%!
+Paired with NVMe storage and a WordPress-first CDN, we can decrease website load times by as much as 45%!
 All **Premium** Plans include CyberPanel with Add-Ons!

 - Free Migration Support
 - Free & Managed SSL/HTTPS Certificates
 - Automatic Rolling Backups
-- Web Application Firewall (WAF)
+- Multi-Layer Firewalls including WAF
 - Automatic Security Patches and Plugin Updates
-- Multi-Layer Firewalls
-- S3 Object Storage
+- Highly-Available Object Storage
 - 17 Content Delivery PoPs
 - 7 Data Centers in the United States and Canada